BarisAlbayrakIEEE/StructuralAnalysis/README.md

 7. ~~The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.~~
 8. ~~The plugins could be developed by the customer.~~

 ### 3.6.
 The Architecture: Use Case Diagrams <a id='sec36'></a>

 There exist three use case scenarios:
 1. [Master User] | Import an FEM and construct the structural assembly and commit to the client-server MySQL DB
-2. [Ordinary User] | Check-out a DCG node from the MySQL DB, inspect/size the SCs in the DCG node and commit the updates to the MySQL DB
+2. [Ordinary User] | Check-out a DCG node from MySQL DB, inspect/size the SCs in the DCG node and commit the updates to MySQL DB
 3. [Ordinary User] | Work without an FE model

 #### 3.6.1 Use Case scenario #1